joyjoie/pig-dice/README.md

 ## Technologies Used
 HTML Javascript and CSS have been used for development
 ## Support and contact details
-if you have any concerns or issues regarding my current work reach out through my github account
+if you have any concerns or issues regarding the work reach out through my github account
 ### MIT License
 Copyright (c) 2018 **Joywendo**